CiscoDevNet/sdwan-edge/Catalyst8000v/vmware/README.md

 ## Create the template using packer

-Using the [vSphere packer plugin](https://github.com/hashicorp/packer-plugin-vsphere) the scripts will create a template based on the c8kv iso image.
+Using the [vsphere-iso builder](https://developer.hashicorp.com/packer/plugins/builders/vsphere/vsphere-iso) of the [vSphere packer plugin](https://github.com/hashicorp/packer-plugin-vsphere) the scripts will create a template based on the c8kv iso image.

 - Go to image directory
 - Edit variables.json with appropriate settings.